History of Social Security in the United States: Social Security Trust Fund

 As a result of these changes, and particularly also due to tax increases, the Social Security system began to generate a large short-term surplus of funds in the early 1980s, intended to cover the added retirement costs of "baby boomers".
 Congress invested these surpluses into special series, non-marketable U.S. Treasury securities held by the Social Security Trust Fund.
 Under the law, the government bonds held by Social Security are backed by the full faith and credit of the U.S. government.

+2020s OASI anticipated shortfall

+In the 2020s, political discussion began to grow around the anticipated inability of social security to pay the full amount of retirement benefits beginning in the year 2032.
+The Social Security Trustees Report of 2026 projected that the OASI Trust Fund would deplete its reserves in the fourth quarter of 2032 (one quarter earlier than they estimated in 2025).
+At that point, incoming tax revenues would only cover 78% of scheduled retirement and survivor benefits.
+Prominent members of the 119th Congress including the Speaker of the House have commented on the issue and its importance to be addressed.
+Political options to deal with the shortfall have ranged from increasing the retirement age and lifting the cap on taxation, set at $184,500 as of 2026.

+The 119th Congress introduced the bipartisan Protecting Retirement Opportunities and Maintaining Income Security for Everyone (PROMISE) Act, which establishes a set of procedures upon which the basis for the updated rules for social security benefits will pass.
+A key element of the PROMISE Act is to have a baseline 50 year solvency plan for any plan to be considered.
+Meaning the new deal passed will ensure benefits to the year 2083.

 The Supreme Court and the evolution of Social Security

 The Supreme Court has established that no one has any legal right to Social Security benefits.
 The Court decided, in Flemming v.
 Nestor (1960), that "entitlement to Social Security benefits is not a contractual right".
 In that case, Ephram Nestor, a Bulgarian immigrant to the United States who made contributions for covered wages for the statutorily required "quarters of coverage" was nonetheless denied benefits after being deported in 1956 for being a member of the Communist party.